July - August 2015

 · Wipe off any sticky honey, as sticky jars are a major customer turn off.

-10. Get your honey harvested and bees medicated by 15 August, if possible.
-If the bees are storing cotton honey this can be delayed until 15 September.
+11. Get your honey harvested and bees medicated by 15 August, if possible (If the bees are storing cotton or other summer honey this can be delayed until 15 September).
 Keep in mind that Menthol must be placed on the bottom board if the temperature is above 80°F. If placed on the top bars when the temperature exceeds 80°F, it will likely drive the bees out of the hive and you stand a very good chance of loosing the colony.
+Click here for information on medicating your bees.

 HOW TO MIX